Air Vice-Marshal Park

 Sir Keith's Locomotive

-The restoration of 34053 will bring Sir Keith Park to the attention to a wider section of the public in Britain, maybe more than a statue or any other static monument could hope to achieve.
+The restoration of 34053 has brought Sir Keith Park to the attention to a wider section of the public in Britain, maybe more than a statue or any other static monument could hope to achieve.